Wim Botha

 Wim Botha (born 1974) is a South African contemporary artist.

 Biography

-Botha was born in Pretoria in 1974 and currently lives in Cape Town, South Africa.
+Botha was born in Pretoria in 1974 and has lived in Cape Town since the 2000s.
 He grew up in a suburban town on the eastern side of Pretoria.
 In 1996, Botha graduated from the University of Pretoria with a Bachelors in Visual Art.
 He has received the Helgaard Steyn Prize for sculpture in 2013, Standard Bank Young Artist Award 2005, and the Tollman Award 2003.

 Works

 Botha has found inspiration for his work in government texts and religious icons, objects that show belief, faith, observation, transgression and forgiveness.
 Among the mediums he uses are treated wood, books, acrylic enamel paint, oil paint, steel, Indian ink, bronze, paper, and marble.